Cinema of Bhutan: Production

 Bhutan's film industry has a limited number of studios, with incomplete equipment.

 Most directors contribute money to their own productions, although in the 21st century international funding has been occasionally available.

 Quality

 A few Bhutanese movies have won international acclaim.
 Others are seen as repetitious, returning time and again on Buddhist legends and the "clash between tradition and modernity, with conservatism getting the last word as characters hold forth on the importance of prayer and background chants urge viewers to be good Buddhists."

-Dissemination

-Although regular movie theaters now exist in all the largest cities, it is still necessary today to "lug a makeshift cinema from village to village to reach Bhutan's movie-loving population," renting school auditoriums or setting up a tent in each venue.
-According to director Wangyel, "it takes a year to cover the country for screenings."

 Piracy

 Piracy has been a worldwide issue and influences the Bhutan film industry.
 DVDs are effortlessly duplicated in Nepal/India and retailed through shops in the urban areas.
 Anti-theft measures are regarded as largely insufficient.
 "The long wait for screenings" has been blamed for the flourishing of a piracy industry servicing "impatient audiences eager to watch illegal copies of Dzongkha-language films."

 Future

 The government of Bhutan regards cinema as important, and has committed itself to promote the local production with adequate studios and support, and more effective policies against copyright infringement.

 Critical voices like director Tashy Gyeltshen are afraid that "the relentless push to promote tradition while imitating Bollywood formula risk creating a 'cultural desert' for future generations," with the most acclaimed directors just "wallowing in past glory."
-There are also, however, more optimistic voices, persuaded that change is coming with a new generation of Bhutanese directors who "shun the influence of Bollywood and look inward," a process that has been rewarded with prizes in international festivals.
+There are also, however, more optimistic voices, persuaded that change is coming with a new generation of Bhutanese directors who "shun the influence of Bollywood and look inward,".